stclib/STC/docs/smap_api.md

 ```

 ### Example 3
 This example uses a smap with cstr as mapped value.
-Note the `i_valpro` usage.
+Note the `i_pro_val` usage.

 [ [Run this code](https://godbolt.org/z/PTW9h9b56) ]
 <!--{%raw%}-->